arismendyl97/classifying-gender-by-name/README.md

       - **Application Orchestration:** Uses **Prefect** to orchestrate the loading of the model and starting of the Flask application.

-### **Installation and locally Running - DOCKER**
+## **Installation and locally Running - DOCKER**

 This project is Dockerized and includes all necessary Python dependencies, as well as Grafana and Prometheus for monitoring model performance.
 Follow these steps to set up and run the application:

 1. **Build and Run the Docker Containers**

-   Once you have downloaded the repo as described before, go to the folder root and follow these instructions:
+   Once you have downloaded the repo as described before, go to the repo root and follow these instructions:

    Use Docker Compose to build and start the containers.
 This will install all Python dependencies and set up Grafana and Prometheus.